caplin/StyleGuide/readme.md

 Custom Error objects are fine, but must inherit from `Error`, and set the name property.
 Where appropriate reuse the standard Error types, e.g. TypeError, RangeError.

+Error messages should include all the kinds of things you might need to debug the issue.
+For example, if something is the wrong type, your error message should say what type it is as well as what type it should be.

 General Hygeine
 ---------------